Polasaí Iontrála 2020

 - The College’s Board of Management considers all application forms and approves the final list of students for enrolment to the College.

-- The Board of Management reserves the right to refuse application for admission in exceptional circumstances in the interests of the school and its community of learners.
+- The Board of Management reserves the right to refuse application for admission in exceptional circumstances in the interests of the health and safety and welfare of the college community.

 Gaelcholáiste Luimnigh nominates a sub-committee from the College’s Board of Management to oversee the allocation of the College’s places in First Year to prospective students.

 This sub-committee is comprised of a Parent Representative, a Teacher and two other members of the Board of Management.
 The committee considers each application with regard to the agreed criteria of the College’s Enrolment Policy.

 The sub-committee also includes the College Principal who is Secretary to the Board of Management.

 Criteria used for the allocation of places

 Each prospective student’s application form is examined and classified according to the following criteria.
 Places at the College are allocated to those who satisfy the requirements from category 1 to the remaining categories.

 Category Criteria Number of Places

 Students whose Brother(s) or Sister(s) currently attend Gaelcholáiste Luimnigh (Gaelscoil or Non-Gaelscoil) will receive first priority.

-Note: Siblings cannot be considered for a place in the school unless a form expressing Gaelcholáiste Luimnigh as their number one choice, is submitted to Gaelcholáiste Luimnigh, in accordance with the operation of the Limerick Area Common Application System.
+Note: Siblings cannot be considered for a place in the college unless a form expressing Gaelcholáiste Luimnigh as their number one choice, is submitted to Gaelcholáiste Luimnigh, in accordance with the operation of the Limerick Area Common Application System.
 Determined by number applying to the College on an annual basis.

 Students of staff will receive second priority.
 Determined by allocation of places to pupils in Category 1.

 Note: colleges are listed in order of the Year of Establishment.

 - An Mhodhscoil